jpylypiw/easywall/README.md

 - Allow incoming Traffic from a **TCP or UDP Port range**
 - **Automatic Reset of Firewall Settings** on connection loss or bad firewall settings

+## Demo

+You can visit our Online Demo on the following URL:

+https://dev01vt.wdkro.de:12227/ (Certificate is valid by Let's Encrypt)

+- Username: demo
+- Password: demo

+The demo is resetting every 30 minutes and the data is erased.
+The demo only contains the web frontend, so the configuration made is not applied.

 ## Roadmap for the next release

 Most of you noticed that there are a lot of changes made at the moment, but the release status is still in "development" and there are no minor releases.
 This is because I currently enhance the project until the next release.
 The reason for this is because I learned a lot of Python 3 coding the last year in my main job.
 I want to use this knowledge and clean this project up so everyone can use it and there are less bugs than before (there were a lot of bugs).
 If you want to support me and improve the development speed you can send me a beer on beerpay :beers: